howardwang15/devxbootcamp-2018fall/doc/setup.md

 ### On completion

+Navigate to the directory of your cloned repository

 Running `$ make devup` will run the postgres database and `$ docker ps` should show the database running.
 If any of those commands fail due to *permissions errors*, refer back to `Add your user to the docker group`.
 If those errors